Frequently Asked Questions

 Crucially, the guides focus on free resources.
 Learning a language doesn’t have to cost much more than an internet connection, but even if you opted to use some paid resource options, you would still be saving a lot of money from not buying ridiculously expensive courses that don’t lead to fluency.

-The approach I’ve taken has helped me to learn Spanish, Italian, Portuguese, Catalan, German, and Mandarin Chinese, and it’s an approach I’ll continue to use to learn other languages.
+The approach I’ve taken has helped me to learn Spanish, Italian, Portuguese, Catalan, German, Mandarin Chinese, and Vietnamese, and it’s an approach I’ll continue to use to learn other languages.
 It’s an approach that’s helped me to enjoy learning languages, something I didn’t think was possible back in school.

 I hope these guides do the same for you.